-My light and not too sweet lemon tart made with a spelt flour shortcrust base and only four eggs.
+My light and not too sweet lemon tart is made with a spelt flour shortcrust base and only four eggs.
 This lemon tart is the best lemon tart I have ever tasted.
 Have fun baking this lemon tart recipe at home and impress your friends and family with a fancy lemon tart that tastes like it is from a restaurant.
 If you don't have spelt flour, swap the spelt flour out for regular plain flour, then all you need is double cream, three lemons, three eggs, sugar and a sprinkle of icing sugar to serve.

 Takes = pastry 10 minutes plus chilling 1 hour + 15 minutes